2023 Best Value Allied Health Professions Associate Degree Schools in Illinois

 Top 10 Best Allied Health Professions Associate Degree Schools

-Our 2023 rankings named Elgin Community College the best value school in Illinois for allied health professions students working on their associate degree.
-Located in the medium-sized city of Elgin, ECC is a public school with a medium-sized student population.
+Our analysis found Elgin Community College to be the best value school for allied health professions students who want to pursue a associate degree in Illinois.
+Located in the midsize city of Elgin, ECC is a public school with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at ECC are $7,140 a year.